dfgs/ePlanifv2/README.md

 | ePlanif integrates seamlessly with Microsoft Reporting Service in order to provide you beautifull reports |

 **Learn more about other features into the wiki pages !**
+* Activity alerts
+* Multiple weeks display
+* Bulk activity creation/deletion
+* and more to come in the future !

 # Credits

 ePlanif uses some third party components.
-Those parts are discribed in details in wiki
+Those parts are discribed in details in [wiki](https://github.com/dfgs/ePlanifv2/wiki "wiki")